geeksloth/QCA6174-ubuntu-driver/README.md

 ```bash
 reboot
 ```
 and Hoola!
-It's work like a charm!
+It's working like a charm!